-Screen Description and Recommended Options to Select Language Selection The screen appears only if you clicked Product Languages on the Select a Product to Install screen.
+Screen Description and Recommended Options to Select Welcome Welcomes you to Oracle Universal Installer and the Oracle Identity Management 10g (10.1.4.0.1) installation procedure.
+Specify File Locations Enter a name and path for the new Oracle home.
+This new Oracle home will be the destination Oracle home for your Oracle Identity Management $10g\ (10.1.4.0.1)$ upgrade.
+Select a Product to Install Select Oracle Application Server Infrastructure 10g.
+If multiple languages are used in the OracleAS Infrastructure you are upgrading, then click Product Languages .
+Language Selection The screen appears only if you clicked Product Languages on the Select a Product to Install screen.
 If multiple languages are used in the OracleAS Infrastructure you are upgrading, select those languages.
 If you are not sure which languages were installed, but want languages other than English, click the double arrow button (>>) to select all languages.
 Select Installation Type Select Identity Management and Metadata Repository.
 Product-Specific Prerequisite Checks This screen lists the software and hardware prerequisites that are checked automatically for you by Oracle Universal Installer.
 If any of the prerequisites are not met, then you can choose to stop the installation and update your system as suggested by the information on this screen.
 Otherwise, if the screen warns you about a specific prerequisite, you can select the appropriate check box to acknowledge the prerequisite, and then continue with the installation.
 Upgrade Existing Infrastructure This screen appears when Oracle Universal Installer detects an existing Oracle Application Server installation of the same type as the one you selected on the Select Installation Type screen.
 Select the option to upgrade an existing OracleAS Infrastructure, and then select the Oracle home you want to upgrade from the drop-down list.
 (If there is only one Infrastructure of the selected type on the computer, then the drop-down list is inactive.)
-Specify Oracle Internet Directory Login In the Username field, enter the superuser distinguished name (DN) for the Oracle Internet Directory you are about to upgrade.
-The superuser DN cn=orcladmin is the default for this field; change this value only if the Oracle Internet Directory superuser DN is not cn=orcladmin.
-In the Password field, enter the password for the superuser DN.
-Specify Infrastructure Database Connection Information Enter SYS in the Username field and the SYS user's password in the Password field.

-Table 3 (Cont.)
+Table 2 (Cont.)
 Summary of the Oracle Universal Installer Screens During the OracleAS Identity Management Upgrade in a Colocated infrastructure